AdityaKothari27/Querra/README.md

 3. Click "Search" to find relevant sources
 4. Navigate through results using pagination controls

-### Generating Reports
+### Generating Reports and Starting Conversations

-1. Select sources to include in your report:
+1. Select sources to include in your research:
    - Use individual checkboxes to select specific sources
-   - Use "Select All" to include all sources
+   - Use "Select All" to include all sources from search results
+   - Upload and select documents from your Knowledge Base
+2. **Choose your research mode**:
+   - **Quick Analysis**: Fast content extraction for rapid insights
+   - **Deep Analysis**: URL context-based generation with comprehensive details
+   - **Chat Mode**: Interactive conversation with your sources
+3. **For Quick/Deep Analysis**:
-2. Customize the prompt template if desired
+   - Customize the prompt template if desired
-3. Click "Generate Report" to create your research report
+   - Click "Generate Report" to create your research report
-4. Monitor progress through the animated loading indicator
+   - Monitor progress through the animated loading indicator
+   - Review and export your completed report
+4. **For Chat Mode**:
+   - Click "Start Chat Session" to initialize the interface
+   - Type questions about your sources in the chat input
+   - Get instant AI responses with source citations
+   - Continue the conversation with follow-up questions
-5. Review toast notifications for success or error messages
+5. Monitor toast notifications for success or error messages

+### Using Chat Mode

+1. Select your research sources (web links and/or documents)
+2. Choose "Chat Mode" from the generation options
+3. Click "Start Chat Session" to initialize
+4. Ask questions like:
+   - "What are the main findings from these sources?"
+   - "Compare the different viewpoints presented"
+   - "What evidence supports [specific claim]?"
+   - "Summarize the key statistics mentioned"
+5. View responses with proper source citations
+6. Continue the conversation naturally
+7. Chat history is preserved throughout your session

 ### Exporting Reports